q3769/conseq4j/README.md

     }
     ...
 ```

-- Consider using the ConseQ API whenever the incoming events carry some kind of correlatable information that can be used/converted as a sequence key (see the full disclosure at the end)
+Consider using the ConseQ API when the incoming events carry some kind of correlatable information that can be used or converted as a sequence key (see the full disclosure at the end).

 #### More details

-On the API level, you get a good old JDK `ExecutorService` out of a conseq's `getSequentialExecutor(Object sequenceKey)` method:
+On the API level, you get a good old JDK `ExecutorService` out of a conseq's `getSequentialExecutor(Object sequenceKey)` method.
+As such, you can use it the same way as you would with any `ExecutorService`:

 ```
 public interface ConcurrentSequencer {
     ExecutorService getSequentialExecutor(Object sequenceKey);
 }
 ```
-As such, you can use it to work on a Runnable/Callable or any task type supported by a JDK `ExecutorService`.

 The sequence key can be any type of `Object`, but good choices are identifiers that can, after hashing, group related events into the same hash code and unrelated events into different hash codes.
 An exemplary sequence key can be a user id, shipment id, travel reservation id, session id, etc....

 The default hashing algorithm of this API is from the Guava library, namely MurmurHash3-128.
 That should be good enough but for those who have PhDs in hashing, you can provide your own consistent hasher by using `ConcurrentSequentialExecutors.newBuilder().withConsistentBucketHasher(myConsistentHasher).build()` instead of `ConcurrentSequentialExecutors.newBuilder().ofSize(myMaxConcurrencyInt).build()`.

-The default conseq has all capacities unbounded (`Integer.MAX_VALUE`).
-That includes max concurrency (maximum count of concurrent executors) and total task queue size of the executors.
+A default conseq has all its capacities unbounded (`Integer.MAX_VALUE`).
+Capacities include the conseq's max concurrency (maximum count of concurrent executors) and its total task queue size of the executors.
 As usual, even with unbounded capacities, related tasks with the same sequence key are still processed sequentially by the same executor, while unrelated tasks are processed concurrently by a potentially unbounded number of executors:
 ```
 ConcurrentSequencer conseqDefault = ConcurrentSequentialExecutors.newBuilder().build();
 ```